yama6a/talos-raspberry-pi5/docs/upstream.md

 nc -vz <node> 50000 -> no route to host
 ```

-Recovered by reflashing and rejoining.
-Runbook for that is in the cluster repo's node-recovery doc.
+Recovered by reflashing the NVMe and rejoining the node.
+Worth knowing before you try this on anything you
+care about: a replaced node needs its stale etcd member removed and its node-local PVCs deleted before the
+cluster is whole again.

 ## Root cause